TienYou-Nathan/UptaleDataAnalysis/README.md

 ## User Quickstart

 - [Open the application](https://tienyou-nathan.github.io/UptaleDataAnalysis/)
-- Upload details csv file in the top right corner of the app
+- Upload details csv file in the upper right corner of the app
 - Click on the play button
 - Assign groups to users in `Users Setup`
 - Assign categories and themes to scenes in `Categories Setup`